Banging Toolbox

 #1 Best SAE tap and die set

-The overall best has to be Greenfield 420361.
 Despite the small number of pieces, the combination of HSS taps and carbon steel dies well makes up for it by giving you performance, longevity, and efficiency.

-The HSS taps provide you with good wear resistance when creating internal threads, while the carbon steel dies to provide you with a more economical choice for threading external material.
+While the carbon steel dies to provide you with a more economical choice for threading external material.

-Best value SAE tap and die set
+#2 Finest value SAE tap and die set

-The best value set goes to the Tekton 7560 for its balance of size and cost.
-Much like the Greenfield, the Tekton tap and die set covers SAE, but bolters a bigger number of pieces at a total of 45.
+Much like the Greenfield, the Tekton tap and die set covers SAE, but holds a bigger number of pieces at a total of 45.

 With 20 taps and 20 split dies and a 1½ inch die stock adapter, this relatively modest-sized set comes in handy for light to medium applications and can cover most standard thread sizes.

-Best value SAE and metric tap and die set
+#3 Finest value SAE and metric tap and die set

-If you’re looking for affordability and both a metric and SAE set, look no further than the Efficere 60.
-This good-sized set is a good pick for those just starting out or those who are in need of a casual work set.
-The Efficere 60 features both SAE and metric sizes and can make both coarse and fine threads.
+This good-sized set is a wise pick for those just starting out or those who are in need of a casual work set.

 Accessories and their role in hand tapping

 All the sets mentioned here are hand taps, meaning that they are all operated manually.
-There is no automation involved, as such, certain accessories play a vital role in getting work done and are essential parts of any fully-functional tap and die set.
+There is no automation involved, as such, certain accessories play a vital role in getting work done and are essential parts of any fully functional tap and die set.

 Tap wrench

-Essentially a compact, T-shaped handle that’s used to turn the tap or other small tools.
-The tap wrench has a very basic design but seems to also be the most efficient when it comes to manual turning.
+The tap wrench shows a very basic design but seems to be the most efficient when it comes to manual turning.

 Of all the wrenches that should be included in a set, this would be the best.